Henrietta Swan Leavitt: Astronomical career

 A straight line can be readily drawn among each of the two series of points corresponding to maxima and minima, thus showing that there is a simple relation between the brightness of the Cepheid variables and their periods.

 Leavitt then used the simplifying assumption that all of the Cepheids within the Small Magellanic Cloud were at approximately the same distance, so that their intrinsic brightness could be deduced from their apparent brightness as registered in the photographic plates, up to a scale factor, since the distance to the Magellanic Clouds was as yet unknown.
 She expressed the hope that parallaxes to some Cepheids would be measured.
 This soon occurred, allowing her period-luminosity scale to be calibrated.
 This reasoning allowed Leavitt to establish that the logarithm of the period is linearly related to the logarithm of the star's average intrinsic optical luminosity (the amount of power radiated by the star in the visible spectrum).

-Henrietta found that Delta Cepheus was the "standard candle" that had long been sought by astronomers.
-A similar five-day cepheid variable in the Small Magellanic cloud she found to be about one ten-thousandth as bright as our five-day Delta Cepheus.
-Using the inverse-square law, she calculated that the Small Magellanic Cloud was 100 times as far away as Delta Cepheus, thus having discovered a way to calculate the distance to another galaxy.
+Henrietta found that Delta Cephei was the "standard candle" that had long been sought by astronomers.
+A similar five-day cepheid variable in the Small Magellanic cloud she found to be about one ten-thousandth as bright as our five-day Delta Cephei.
+Using the inverse-square law, she calculated that the Small Magellanic Cloud was 100 times as far away as Delta Cephei, thus having discovered a way to calculate the distance to another galaxy.

 Leavitt also developed, and continued to refine, the Harvard Standard for photographic measurements, a logarithmic scale that orders stars by brightness greater than 17 magnitudes.
 She initially analyzed 299 plates from 13 telescopes to construct her scale, which was accepted by the International Committee of Photographic Magnitudes in 1913.

 In 1913, Leavitt discovered T Pyxidis, a recurrent nova in the constellation Pyxis, and one of the most frequent recurrent novae in the sky, with eruptions observed in 1890, 1902, 1920, 1944, 1967, and 2011.

 Leavitt was a member of Phi Beta Kappa, the American Association of University Women, the American Astronomical and Astrophysical Society, the American Association for the Advancement of Science, and an honorary member of the American Association of Variable Star Observers.
 In 1921, when Harlow Shapley took over as director of the observatory, Leavitt was made head of stellar photometry.
 By the end of that year, she had died from cancer.